 (F) Facility related materials and services [MICC is the primary contracting center; USACE is the secondary contracting activity].

-(G) Information Technology, to include: software, hardware, consulting, security, outsourcing, and telecommunications.
+(G) Information Technology, to include: software (including software development), hardware, consulting, security, outsourcing, and telecommunications.
+[Contracts or agreements primarily for software development efforts will not be executed by the MICC; however USACE, NGB, and MEDCOM may continue to execute contracts for software development, subject to the guidance issued by the Contracting Center of Excellence for Digital Capabilities at ACC-APG.]

 (H) Transportation and Logistics Services, to include: logistics support services, transportation of things, motor vehicles (non-combat), and transportation equipment.
 [Note: Does not apply to U.S. Transportation Command-unique requirements related to the procurement of transportation services].